Achraf-Lamchahar/testrepo/README.md

 # testrepo
-This is for Git and GitHub learning purpose
+This is for Git and GitHub learning purpose.
 So let's get started